Create new applications of technology to enhance the way we work, play and live.

 - evaluate the social and cultural effects of information systems and their implementations.

 Your studies culminate in a dissertation project with a significant impact on the field; you will submit your dissertation project for evaluation by a committee of faculty and experts.
-You'll have the opportunity to work on high-impact digital technology projects through cutting-edge research with such tools as a Tobii T60 eye tracker in the UB User Research Lab and the immersive visualization technologies in the UB Gamelab.
+You'll have the opportunity to work on high-impact digital technology projects through cutting-edge research with such tools as a Tobii T60 eye tracker in the UBalt User Research Lab and the immersive visualization technologies in the UBalt Gamelab.

 Classes are offered evenings and weekends, and some courses are offered in the summer for continuing students.
 Additionally, some courses are offered online.